baes358/manuscript/README.md

 - Keep one `<h1>` for the page and use `<h2>`/`<h3>` for structured hierarchy.
 - Writing a README is a good GitHub practice that I did not realize the importance of prior: it documents what the project is, how it was built, and why it matters.
 - For future improvements, this structure could definitely be extended into more interactive experiments (scroll effects, responsive typography, etc.).
 - When I last worked on a project with CSS, I used to love playing with different types of subtle motion graphics.
 It was difficult learning the syntax again, but I'm glad it turned out better than I had hoped.
-I need to keep pushing myself to try different things, and I hope I can in future projects!
+I need to keep pushing myself to try different things, and I hope I can in future projects too!

 -